Who Is Xi Jinping?

 Furthermore, the constitutional change boosted Xi's status to match those of exalted former Communist Party heads Mao Tse-tung and Deng Xiaoping.
 It was believed that, as one of the country's strongest leaders in decades, Xi possessed the ability to hold on to power as long as he desired.

 In late February 2018, the Communist Party's Central Committee proposed scrapping term limits for China's president and vice president, potentially setting the table for Xi to govern indefinitely.
-While the proposal was expected to meet with little resistance in parliament, the news sparked a flurry of social media criticism, prompting Chinese internet censors to delete negative comments and block related search terms.
+The National People's Congress formally voted to make the constitutional change the following month, shortly before Xi was confirmed for a second five-year term.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!